rpm-software-management/dnf/doc/command_ref.rst

     Remove spec and install spec in one transaction.
 Each ``<spec>`` can be either a :ref:`<package-spec> <specifying_packages-label>`, which specifies a package directly, or a ``@<group-spec>``, which specifies an (environment) group which contains it.
-Automatic conflict solving is provided in DNF by --allowerasing option that provides functionality of swap command automatically.
+Automatic conflict solving is provided in DNF by the --allowerasing option that provides the functionality of the swap command automatically.

 .. _update_command-label: